kubuntu-team/kubuntu-manual/source/docs/basic.rst

 Dolphin
 ````````

 Dolphin is the default file manager in Kubuntu and can be compared with Windows Explorer.
 Dolphin looks simple because of great design, while having many powerful features.
-For more information, see `Dolphin <https://userbase.kde.org/Special:MyLanguage/Dolphin>`_.
+For more information, see the Dolphin `userbase page <https://userbase.kde.org/Special:MyLanguage/Dolphin>`_.

 Updating
 ---------